dabercro/CrossSecDB/README.md

 ## Contributing

-The easiest way to find improvements that need to be made is the following:
+Immediate improvements can be found the following way:

     grep -R "TODO" .